janikgar/norta_transit_map/README.md

 - [rspec-rails](https://github.com/rspec/rspec-rails)

 ## Build
-In order to have the OmniAuth gems function, Facebook and Github API Keys & Secrets are required.
+In order to have the OmniAuth gem function, Facebook API Key & Secret are required.
 They can be set in `config/application.yml` with the following:
 ```
 FACEBOOK_APP_ID: \# Facebook key here
 FACEBOOK_APP_SECRET: \# Facebook secret here

-GITHUB_KEY: \# GitHub key here
-GITHUB_SECRET: \# GitHub secret here
 ```

 In order to populate the database, the most up-to-date NORTA GTFS file is included at `app/assets/temp.zip` (TODO: change this name).
 The application helper `helper.get_all_models` can be run from this local file in a Rails console.